Package 'Kifidi'

 See Also

-The summary function for creating summary data frames.
+summary for creating summary data frames.

 Examples